Free-energy estimates from nonequilibrium trajectories under varying-temperature protocols: Varying-temperature protocols in the presence of a phase transition

-{\em Varying-temperature protocols in the presence of a phase transition.---} This difference in convergence properties is small, because the physics of the trap model does not change substantially with temperature.
+This difference in convergence properties is small, because the physics of the trap model does not change substantially with temperature.
 But when a system's physics does change with temperature, the difference between the convergence properties of the fixed- and varying-temperature relations can be significant.

-In \f{figc} we consider the 2D ferromagnetic Ising model with fixed coupling $J=1$, on a $32 \times 32$ lattice, simulated using Glauber dynamics for $\tf=10^3$ Monte Carlo sweeps.
+In \f{figc} we consider \bb{magnetization reversal in the the 2D ferromagnetic Ising model, a simple model of nanomagnetic bit copying and erasure\c{rotskoff2015optimal,gingrich2016near}.
+We consider a $32 \times 32$ lattice, with fixed coupling $J=1$, and simulate the model} using Glauber dynamics for $\tf=10^3$ Monte Carlo sweeps.
 Protocols start and end at parameter values $\beta(0)=\beta(\tf)=1$ and $h(0)=-h(\tf)=-1$, giving $\Delta F=0$, in which case $\Omega$ is equal to the total entropy production.
 We determine time-dependent protocols $\beta(t)$ and $h(t)$ for $0 < t < \tf$ by expressing these quantities using a deep neural network and training that network by genetic algorithm to minimize $\av{\Omega}$ measured over $10^4$ independent trajectories\c{whitelam2023demon}.
 Protocols learned in this way effect magnetization reversal.
 We consider one set of learning simulations with the constraint that $\beta(t)$ remain constant, and another in which $\beta(t)$ is allowed to vary.

 In panel (a) we show in parametric form the protocols learned in this way.
 The varying-temperature protocol avoids the critical point and the first-order phase transition line\c{rotskoff2015optimal,gingrich2016near}, while the fixed-temperature protocol is constrained to cross it.
 In panel (b) we show protocols as functions of time, together with time-ordered snapshots taken from typical trajectories.
 The fixed-temperature protocol effects nucleation and growth, accompanied by large values of dissipation: $\av{\Omega}= \av{\beta W} \approx 1550$.
 By contrast, the varying-temperature protocol is accompanied by much smaller dissipation, with $\av{\Omega} \approx 11$.